adityagavandi2003/store_manage/readme.md

 - **Store Management**: Manage inventory, sales, and customer data with ease.
 - **Finance Tracking**: Keep track of income, expenses, and profits in real-time.
 - **Payment Gateway Integration**: Razorpay integration for smooth and secure payment processing.

+## Technical Stack:
+- Built using Django for the backend.
+- HTML,TailwindCSS,JS for the frontend.
+- SQLite for the database to ensure a robust and scalable solution.

 ## 🛠️ Installation